 There are several excellent articles and resources about bullying in midwifery:

-- The Royal College of Midwives has a number of resources on Undermining and Bullying in the Workplace
+- The Royal College of Midwives and Royal College of Obstetricians and Gynaecologists have a number of resources on Undermining and Bullying in the Workplace

 - 10 Things You May Not Know About Midwives in Work-Related Psychological Distress presents some of the work conditions and factors, including bullying, that contribute to stress and psychological distress in midwives.